code-423n4/2022-06-illuminate/lender/README.md

 ### Description

 This is a critical contract.
-It will be used by Illuminate admins and users to route owed debt back to users after their loans have matured.
+It will be used by Illuminate admins and users to lend capital.

-Users redeem their debt in a two step process.
-Once a particular market's loans have matured, users or the protocol may call the `redeem` method for that protocol using its `Principals` enum int value (e.g. Swivel = 1, Yield = 2, ...).
-Those `redeem` calls will transfer the principal tokens from the `Lender.sol` contract to the redeemer contract's address.
-From there, the redeemer will call in the principal's `redeem` call, which will transfer owed underlying tokens to the redeemer contract.
-From there, a user can call `redeem` on Illuminate's `redeem` method, and that will transfer the underlying tokens back to their wallet based on their balance of zcTokens for the given market.
+This contract works by heavily overloading the `lend` method.
+Each lend is also passed a `uint8 p` parameter which represents the protocol to use (based on the `Principals` enum).
+From there, the user's principal tokens are transferred to the lender contract, which in turn executes the appropriate operation to execute a lend.
+The user then receives an equivalent amount of zcTokens to later redeem, upon maturity, their original captial plus interest.

+At a high level, the lend operations work as follows:
+0. Lender verifies that the maturity and underlying are correct for the given principal token
+1. User transfers their principal tokens to the lender contract
+2. A fee is calculated and the given principal's fee total to withdraw is updated in `fees`
+3. The lend operation is executed using the remaining principal tokens
+4. Based on the lend operation, a certain amount of zcTokens are minted to the user

+After maturity, the user should be able to use the zcTokens to retrieve the owed underlying via the redeemer contract.
 #### Specific Concerns

-It is very important that a user is not able to withdraw more capital than they have owed to them.
-In general, when a principal's `redeem` method is called, we transfer all outstanding principal tokens for that market to the redeemer.
-From there, it is up to the user to `redeem` their owed debt by calling Illuminate's `redeem`.
+The user must not be able to mint more zcTokens than appropriate for a given loan.

+In addition, the withdrawl method should not be able to extract more fees than the lender contract is entitled to collect.

-We also want to be very careful to avoid reentrancy attacks as these contracts call into many external protocols.
+We also want to be very careful to avoid reentrancy attacks as these contracts call into many external contracts.